ohsu-qin/qiprofile-rest/doc/index.rst

 ************
 1. Install the Python_ pip_ package on your workstation, if necessary.

 2. Install MongoDB_, if necessary.
+Use the default WiredTiger storage engine.

 3. Install ``qiprofile-rest``::